fabian-kev/user-service-crud-demo/README.md

 ## Project Structure

-This project uses layered and clean architecture(by Uncle Bob). `web` contains the controller which invokes the service.
+This project uses layered architecture and follows SOLID principle. `web` contains the controller which invokes the service.
 `service` contains the business logic, it depends only on abstraction or interface.
 No framework classes should be used in the service.
+The service implementation should work even there is no database, framework or frontend that invokes it.
 Lastly, `repository` contains the persistence layer which communicates with the database.

 ## Postman collection